Futuremappermydud/Quest-Beat-Saber-Guides/NoteBombGuide.md

-# Guide to Making Custom Bombs for BeatOn
+# Guide to Making Custom Bombs for BMBF

-###  iplay games!#8247‘s (or Futuremappermydud) Guide to making custom bombs for the BeatOn, and other quest mod loaders.
+###  iplay games!#8247‘s (or Futuremappermydud) Guide to making custom bombs for the BMBF, and other quest mod loaders.

 #### DISCLAIMER: Making custom bombs / getting custom bombs to work may require you to reset your assets (thus making you sort your songs again) multiple times, so losing all your song data is not uncommon, I am not responsible for you needing to reset your assets so don't complain about it to me or else